 Take on a few extra shifts at work, if that’s an option, to drum up more money to pay down the debt.

-A new cardholder bonus of $200 will come in handy, too – you just need to make $500 in purchases during the first three months you own the card to qualify.
+A new cardholder bonus of $200 bonus after you spend $500 on purchases in the first 3 months from account opening.
 Plus, you can earn 5% cash back on bonus categories that you activate each quarter ($1,500 max spend per quarter allowed).
 You’ll also earn a generous 3% on dining and drugstores, and 1% on everything else.
 There’s no annual fee, but Chase will want to see good or even excellent credit to approve your application.

 Don’t forget to keep your spending in check, even with a new card, so that you can continue to meet all your debt obligations.